Close Menu

 1. Can Watching TV Cause Aggression in Kids?

 Yes, watching TV may cause aggression in kids.
-Exposure to violent scenes, aggressive cartoon shows can aggravate aggression as they may imitate those scenes and use it in real life scenarios.
+Exposure to violent scenes and aggressive cartoon shows can aggravate aggression as they may imitate those scenes and use them in real-life scenarios.

 2. How to Calm Down an Aggressive Child?